devopsgroup-io/catapult/README.md

 # Security #

 Catapult enforces many security best practices that are important for you to be aware of and understand.
 These controls avoid, detect, counteract, or minimize security risks to the platform and visitors.
-The [Lynis](https://cisofy.com/lynis/) security auditing tool is used to evaluate and harden configuration of the system.
+The [Lynis](https://cisofy.com/lynis/) security auditing tool is used to evaluate and harden the configuration of the system.

 ## Preventive Controls ##